Bloom Social

 • Expand the target audience

-• Design two discovery journeys instead of one
+• Design dual discovery journeys instead of one

 • Reframe the problem from “trendy discovery” to reliable local planning